About Your Stay

 In addition to your rights and responsibilities, UC Davis Medical Center encourages patients and their families to be aware of the following:

-The advance directive is a written document which describes the treatment you want or don’t want to receive, and designates a decision-maker.
-You will be offered a written explanation of the advance directive upon admission to UC Davis Medical Center.
-You will be given the opportunity to complete and file an advance directive if you are interested.
-If you already have an advance directive, please provide your medical team with a copy.
+An advance health-care directive is a written document describing the treatment you want or don’t want to receive and/or designating a decision-maker.
+Upon admission to UC Davis Medical Center, you will be offered a written explanation of the advance health-care directive.
+You have the opportunity to complete and file an advance health-care directive if you are interested.
+If you already have an advance health-care directive, please provide your medical team with a copy.

 Clinical research opportunities

 Individuals today enjoy longer and healthier lives than ever before because of the knowledge gained through clinical research conducted at university hospitals like UC Davis.
 Clinical research conducted at UC Davis is reviewed by three Institutional Review Boards (IRBs), campus-wide committees of physicians, nurses, scientists and people from the local community that are established to protect the rights and welfare of research participants.
 Each IRB carefully reviews research studies before they are made available to patients and others.
 After the initial approval of a study and throughout its course, the board re-evaluates and monitors its progress to ensure that risks to participants are minimized, risks to participants are reasonable in relation to anticipated benefits, the selection of participants is equitable, and that informed consent is adequate.